kscheltema/100-days-of-code/log.md

 **Thoughts:** Need to work on rendering a singular Blog Item.
 **Link to work:**  see screenshot in my tweet @KobusScheltema

+### Day 8: July 4, 2022
+**Today's Progress:** Footer, Header and some pages tested for SX, SM, MD and LG.
+Refactor largely complete, out for comments.
+**Thoughts:** Difficult to make lots of progress with MUI docs is offline.
+I am in the begining stages of rendering a individual Blog.
+**Link to work:** see screenshot in my tweet @KobusScheltema

 ### Day 5: July 1, 2022
 **Today's Progress:**
 **Thoughts:**